tiagocborg/jasm/README.md

 ## Features

 - **Annotation-driven**: Simply annotate your pods to sync secrets
-- **AWS Secrets Manager support**: Fetch secrets from AWS with automatic JSON parsing
+- **Multi-provider support**: AWS Secrets Manager and 1Password
 - **Event-driven**: No polling - secrets are synced when pods start
 - **Namespace isolation**: Secrets are created in the same namespace as the pod
 - **Structured logging**: Zap-based logging with Kubernetes best practices
 - **Health checks**: Built-in liveness and readiness probes
 - **Multi-architecture**: Supports amd64 and arm64 platforms
 - **Extensible**: Plugin architecture for adding new secret providers
-- **Flexible authentication**: Supports IAM roles (IRSA/Kiam), instance profiles, and static credentials
+- **Flexible authentication**: Supports IAM roles (IRSA/Kiam), instance profiles, static credentials, and 1Password service account tokens
+- **OTLP Metrics**: OpenTelemetry metrics for observability and alerting

 ## Example: Kubernetes Secret Sync with AWS Secrets Manager